Local Services: Éire

 226: Kinsale - Cork Airport - Cork Bus Station (Parnell Place) - Kent Station

-Both of these services are an amalgamation of the previous route 226 from Cork’s city to its airport and the 249 service from Cork to Kinsale.
+This service is an amalgamation of the previous route 226 from Cork’s city to its airport and the 249 route from Cork to Kinsale.
 Even with the old state of affairs, there still were plenty of bus journeys serving Cork Airport and I remember seeing buses plying that route emblazoned with self-promoting liveries while I still lived in the city, just as I did with those buses heading off into West Cork.

 236: Cork - Dunmanway - Bantry - Glengarriff - Castletownbere

 237: Cork - Clonakilty - Skibbereen - Schull - Goleen

 239: Cork - Bandon - Courtmacsherry - Butlerstown